mongodb/mongo-go-driver/data/crud/README.rst

   field is not present, it should be assumed that there is no corresponding bound on the required server version.

-The legacy format should not conflict with the newer, multi-operation format used by other specs (e.g. Transactions).
-It is possible to create a unified test runner capable of executing both formats (as some drivers do).
+The legacy-v1 format should not conflict with the newer, multi-operation format used by other specs (e.g. Transactions).
+It is possible to create a unified test runner capable of executing both legacy formats (as some drivers do).

 Error Assertions for Bulk Write Operations
 ==========================================